oracle-livelabs/em-omc/mysql/oci-oraca-mysql/d-lab-three-extend&deploy-app-oraca/oraca-codeassist.md

     ![Oracle Cloud console, Cloud Shell](images/3-3-6-admessage.png " ")

-5. Additional task: Update table **admessage** to see how the admessage changes on update of table and refreshing the winestore url in the browser.
+6. **Additional task:** Update table **admessage** to see how the admessage changes on update of table and refreshing the winestore url in the browser.

     ``` bash
     <copy>
-    UPDATE admessage SET message="Oracle AI Code Assistant HOL" WHERE ID=1;
+    UPDATE admessage SET message="Successfully Deployed and Integrated AdMessage API" WHERE ID=1;
     COMMIT;
     SELECT * FROM admessage;